FeanorTheElf/feanor-math/Readme.md

  - Rings that wrap a base ring (like `MyRing<BaseRing: RingStore>`) should not implement `Copy`, unless both `BaseRing: Copy` and `El<BaseRing>: Copy`.
    There are some cases where I had previously added `#[derive(Copy)]`, which then made adding struct members of base ring elements to the ring a breaking change.
  - Equality (via `PartialEq`) of rings implies that they are "the same" and their elements can be used interchangeably without conversion.
-   Being (canonically) isomorphic (via [`crate::homomorphism::CanIsoFromTo`]) implies that two rings are "the same", but their elements might use different internal format.
-Using the functions [`crate::homomorphism::CanIsoFromTo`], they can be converted between both rings.
+   Being (canonically) isomorphic (via [`CanIsoFromTo`]) implies that two rings are "the same", but their elements might use different internal format.
+Using the functions [`CanIsoFromTo`], they can be converted between both rings.
 For more info, see also [`crate::ring::RingBase`].
  - Algorithms are exposed in one of three ways: As global function, as subtrait of [`crate::ring::RingBase`] or as their own trait, generic in some ring type `R: RingBase`.
-   The first should be seen as the default, while the second way can be used if the implementation of the algorithm depends heavily on the ring in question (e.g. factoring polynomials, see [`crate::algorithms::poly_factor::FactorPolyField`]).
+   The first should be seen as the default, while the second way can be used if the implementation of the algorithm depends heavily on the ring in question (e.g. factoring polynomials, see [`FactorPolyField`]).
    Furthermore, in some situations, one might want algorithms to store data between multiple executions, and/or make higher-level algorithms (or rings) configurable with a concrete implementation of a used sub-algorithm (strategy pattern).
-   In these cases, it makes sense to define a new trait for objects representing an implementation of the algorithm (e.g. computing convolutions, see [`crate::algorithms::convolution::ConvolutionAlgorithm`]).
+   In these cases, it makes sense to define a new trait for objects representing an implementation of the algorithm (e.g. computing convolutions, see [`ConvolutionAlgorithm`]).
  - More complicated objects often have multiple functions to construct them:
    A function `new()`, which makes default choices for all but the core parameters, multiple functions `new_with_xyz()` that allow to additionally configure `xyz`, and a function `create()`.
    The latter usually allows complete customization, and usually is `#[stability::unstable]`, since it will change whenever the object's implementation changes to allow for more (or less) configuration.